jstedfast/gmime/README.md

 ### Traversing a MimeMessage

-The `MimeMessage.Body` is the top-level MIME entity of the message.
-Generally, it will either be a `TextPart` or a `Multipart`.
+The top-level MIME entity of the message will generally either be a `GMimePart` or a `GMimeMultipart`.

 As an example, if you wanted to rip out all of the attachments of a message, your code might look something like this: